 A couple of overarching assumptions are that this individual is able to spend $5,000 on items that will yield a 100% ROI and $10,000 on items that will yield a 50% ROI every month.

 - You begin with a $10K sourcing budget.

 - You WILL NOT buy anything with an ROI less than 100%.

-- You can consistently find $5K in cost of 100% ROI items per month
+- You can consistently find $5K worth of 100% ROI items per month.

 - You consistently pass on every item that has an ROI less than 100%

-- You consistently find $10K in cost of 50%+ ROI items that you never buy.
+- You consistently find $10K worth of 50%+ ROI items that you never buy.